Structure theorem for projective klt pairs with nef anti-canonical divisor: Introduction

 over $B \subset Y$, where $F$ is the fiber of $\psi$ and $\Delta' _{F}:=\Delta' |_{F}$. \end{enumerate} \end{theo}

-Here, a {\it finite quasi-\'etale cover} denotes a finite morphism that is \'etale in codimension one (c.f.~{\hyperref[def-finite]{Definition \ref*{def-finite}}}), and {\it a locally constant fibration} will be defined in {\hyperref[def-constant]{Definition \ref*{def-constant}}}.
-For the time being, this fibration can be regarded as a locally trivial fibration while keeping in mind that this is a much stronger condition.
-Note that the pullback of the (not necessarily $\QQ$-Cartier) Weil $\QQ$-divisor $\Delta$ is well-defined since $\nu: X' \to X$ is a finite cover.
+Here {\it locally constant fibrations} are defined in {\hyperref[def-constant]{Definition \ref*{def-constant}}}.
+The formulation of \hyperref[thm-main]{Theorem \ref*{thm-main}} using locally constant fibrations is essentially important.
+This viewpoint of locally constant fibrations has not explicitly appeared in previous studies yet, but is often important in applications.
+For the time being, this fibration can be regarded as a locally trivial fibration while keeping in mind that the local constancy is a much stronger condition than the local triviality.
+The structure theorems established in the previous studies do not require quasi-\'etale covers to be considered, but taking an appropriate quasi-\'etale cover is essential in the above theorem.
+Indeed, {\hyperref[thm-main]{Theorem \ref*{thm-main}}} does not hold without taking finite quasi-\'etale covers (see {\hyperref[rem-ex]{Remark \ref{rem-ex}}} for such an example).

-The variety $Y$ in {\hyperref[thm-main]{Theorem \ref*{thm-main}}} has a finite quasi-\'etale cover $Y' \to Y$ such that $Y' $ is decomposed into the product of abelian varieties, strict Calabi-Yau varieties, and singular holomorphic symplectic varieties, which follows from the singular Beauville-Bogomolov decomposition.
-Hence, by replacing $X'$ with the fiber product of $X' \times_{Y } Y'$, we can deduce the following corollary:
+By the singular Beauville-Bogomolov decomposition, the base variety $Y$ in {\hyperref[thm-main]{Theorem \ref*{thm-main}}} has a finite quasi-\'etale cover $Y' \to Y$ such that $Y' $ is decomposed into the product of abelian varieties, strict Calabi-Yau varieties, and singular holomorphic symplectic varieties.
+Hence, by replacing $X'$ with the fiber product of $X' \times_{Y } Y'$, we deduce the following corollary:

 \begin{cor} Let $(X, \Delta)$ be a projective klt pair with the nef anti-log canonical divisor $-(K_X+\Delta)$.
-Then, there exists a finite quasi-\'etale cover $\nu: X' \to X$ satisfying the properties listed in {\hyperref[thm-main]{Theorem \ref*{thm-main}}} such that the image $Y$ of $\psi: X' \to Y$ is decomposed into the product
+Then, there exists a finite quasi-\'etale cover $\nu\colon X' \to X$ satisfying the properties listed in {\hyperref[thm-main]{Theorem \ref*{thm-main}}} such that the base variety $Y$ of $\psi\colon X' \to Y$ is decomposed into the product

 of an abelian variety $A$, strict Calabi-Yau varieties $Y_{i}$, and singular holomorphic symplectic varieties $Z_{j}$. \end{cor}